The Soldier's Details

 - Thailand-Singapore by aircraft, Singapore-Fremantle, HMT Highland Brigade.

-As recorded above, Jocka was a Fremantle boy and well known and a popular young man within the various sporting bodies.
+As recorded above, Jocka was a Fremantle boy, well known and a popular young man within the various sporting bodies.

-His parents Philip John Skelton was born in Channel Islands married in 1912 Northam to Emma Whilhelmina Witt who was born in SA.
+His father Philip John Skelton was born 1869 in St Heliers, Jersey, Channel Islands married in 1912 Northam to Emma Whilhelmina Witt who was born in SA.
+Emma’s parents were both born Germany.
+They married Quorn, SA 1881.

-Jocka had an older sister Phyllis and 3 younger brothers.
+Jocka had an older sister Phyllis and 3 younger brothers Frederick George, Reginald Leslie and Walter James.

 As recorded below, Jocka’s father was a ‘bookmaker’ in his earlier years, however returned to his printing trade.